gaehlerm/SoftwareEngineering/README.md

 # 24. Datatypes

+// primitive obsession -> David Sackstein Cppcon 2022

 There are hundreds of built-in datatypes.
 But again, I recommend not to use too many of them.
 Types by themselves are not improving your code.
-Only use additional built-in types if you think it improves it.
+Only use other built-in types than mentioned here if you think it does so.

 At the same time it has to be said that using custom types (classes) is highly recommended.
 For example you should always use a class `Money` when appropriate and not use floating point numbers.
 Using custom types makes the code more readable and easier to write.

+"Primitive obsession is a code smell in which primitive data is used excessively to represent data models."
+This is a very common phenomenon.
+Integer values are used as time, even though the there would be a time class in pretty much every programming language.
+Or strings are used to store all kind of information as we'll see an example further below.

 Here is a list of datatypes that I generally use.
 They are called differently in most languages.
 I write the Python name and in brackets the C++ name: floats, ints, lists (vectors), enums, Booleans, strings, dicts (maps), trees, classes, (pointers).

 I give you some explanations on all these types except floats, ints and classes.
 I simply don’t have anything to write about floats and ints.
-Except that I never use unsigned ints, see google style guide.
+Except that I never use unsigned ints, as recommended by the google style guide.
 Classes are discussed in their own section.

 ## Lists